Contact Models in Robotics: a Comparative Analysis: Experiments

 The accuracy of simulators can be affected by the numerical resolution induced by two "hyper-parameters": the value of the stopping criterion for the contact solver desired accuracy~($\epsilon_{abs})$ and the time-step value ($\Delta t$).
 We measure their effect on the simulation quality when varying them independently.
 A simulator is said to be self-consistent when this deviation remains limited.

-\textbf{\\Time stepping.} As already mentioned, time-stepping simulators are sensitive to the choice of the time-step $\Delta t$.
+Time-stepping simulators are sensitive to the choice of the time-step $\Delta t$.
 Here, we intend to assess the self-consistency of the various contact solvers by examining their deviation when $\Delta t$ grows.
-Because time discretization also affects the collision detection process, our study is done on the trajectory of a cube sliding on a plane whose contact points should remain constant.
-A trajectory obtained by simulating the system with a small time-step ($\Delta t =0.1ms$) serves as a reference to compute the state consistency error along the trajectories simulated with larger time-steps (Tab.~\ref{tab:dt_consistency_error}).
+Because time discretization also affects the collision detection process, our study is done on the trajectory of a cube dragged on a plane by a growing tangential force and whose contact points should remain constant (as done in Fig.~\ref{fig:plots_slidingcube_ccpncp}).
+This scenario also allows to asses both sticking and sliding modes.
+For each simulator, a trajectory $\overline{q}$ obtained by simulating the system with a small time-step ($\Delta t =10^{-2}ms$) serves as a reference to compute the state consistency error along the trajectories simulated with larger time-steps (Fig.~\ref{fig:self_consistency_dt}).

-Looking at Tab.~\ref{tab:dt_consistency_error}, we observe that the sensitivities with respect to the time-step are similar for the various solvers.
-Moreover, as shown by Fig.~\ref{fig:self_consistency_dt}, the energy evolution of the system simulated via NCP and RaiSim models is only a little affected when increasing $\Delta t$.
-On the contrary, the CCP relaxes the \textit{Signorini condition}, which results in the cube taking off and causing a nonphysical and inconsistent evolution of the mechanical energy.
+Looking at Fig.~\ref{fig:self_consistency_dt}, we observe that the CCP contact model is more sensitive with respect to the time step in the considered scenario.
+Indeed, because CCP relaxes the \textit{Signorini condition}, the cube slides at a height proportional to $\Delta t$.
+Similarly, as shown by Fig.~\ref{fig:self_consistency_dt}, the energy evolution of the system simulated via NCP and RaiSim models is only a little modified when increasing $\Delta t$ while CCP leads to a nonphysical and inconsistent behavior.

-\textbf{\\Stopping criterion.} As done in the case of the time-stepping, the sensitivity to the stopping criterion is evaluated by measuring the integrated consistency error with respect to a high-resolution ($\epsilon_{abs} = 10^{-9}$) reference trajectory (Tab.~\ref{tab:th_consistency_error}).
-Contrarily to the time-stepping case, the solvers appear to have different behaviors when their stopping criteria are modified.
-Indeed, trajectories generated via the RaiSim and CCP contact models are significantly modified when $\epsilon_{abs}$ is increased (Tab.~\ref{tab:th_consistency_error}, Fig.~\ref{fig:self_consistency_th}).
-The figure~\ref{fig:self_consistency_th} demonstrates that the NCP model simulates robustly the mechanical energy evolution, which is not true for the CCP and RaiSim models.
-In particular, as the accuracy of RaiSim is relaxed, due to its approximation \eqref{eq:Raisim_kkt}, the error on the MDP becomes completely uncontained leading to almost no energy dissipation for low accuracies ($\epsilon_{abs} = 10^{-2}$).